shishir6725/SHISHIR--BOT-M8/README.md

 ✨ About

-GOAT-BOT-UPDATED is a powerful and modular Facebook Messenger automation bot designed for performance, flexibility and easy customization.
+SHISHIR -BOT-M8 is a powerful and modular Facebook Messenger automation bot designed for performance, flexibility and easy customization.

 The project provides a command-based architecture with support for automation, AI, media processing, user management, group management and premium features.